Subsetwise and Multi-Level Additive Spanners with Lightness Guarantees: Introduction

 We next consider computing multi-level (multiplicative/additive) spanner, where the goal is to compute a hierarchy of (multiplicative/additive) spanners that minimizes the total number of edges or the total edge weight of all the spanners.
 Specifically, the input consists of a graph and some subsets $S_1, S_2, \ldots, S_k$ of its vertices where $S_1\subseteq S_2\subseteq \ldots \subseteq S_k$.
 The goal is to find a hierarchy of spanners such that the spanner at the $i$th level connects $S_i$ and for $i>2$, the spanner $S_i$ includes the edges of the spanners $S_1,\ldots, S_{i-1}$.
 Multi-level spanners can model real-world scenarios where different levels of importance are assigned to different sets of vertices.
 Examples of such scenarios include modeling the quality of service requirements for the nodes in communication networks~\cite{Charikar2004ToN}, or visualizing a graph on a map when the details are revealed as the users zoom in~\cite{gray2023scalable}.
 There exists a 4-approximation algorithm for this problem~\cite{ahmed2023multi}, and we give an improved $e$-approximation (Theorem~\ref{thm:multi-level}).

 The rest of the paper is organized as follows.
+Section~\ref{sec:comp} discusses the properties of Steiner-lightness and \lightness.
 Section~\ref{sec:lightweight} discusses the results on lightweight additive spanners.
 Section~\ref{sec:multi-level} presents the $e$-approximation algorithm for multilevel spanners.
 Finally, Section~\ref{sec:conclusion} concludes the paper with directions for future research.